Eliseu (footballer, born 1945)

-Elizeu Antônio Ferreira Vinagre Godoy (born 17 October 1945), known as Elizeu, is a Brazilian former footballer who played as a midfielder.
+Eliseu Antônio Vinagre Ferreira de Godoy (born 17 October 1945), simply known as Eliseu, is a Brazilian former footballer who played as a midfielder.
 He represented Brazil at the 1964 Summer Olympics in Tokyo and also competed in European professional football.

 Early life

-Elizeu was born in Brazil on 17 October 1945.
+Eliseu was born in Brazil on 17 October 1945.
 He developed his football skills during the 1960s, a period of significant growth for Brazilian football on the international stage.

 Career

 Club career

-Elizeu began his professional football career at Santos FC in Brazil, where he established himself as a midfielder with strong technical abilities.
+Eliseu began his professional football career at Santos FC in Brazil, where he established himself as a midfielder with strong technical abilities.
 In the late 1960s, he transferred to European football, joining Os Belenenses, a Portuguese club based in Lisbon.
-This move to Portugal marked an important stage in his career, highlighting his international recognition and the demand for his skills across continents.

 International career

-Elizeu represented Brazil at the 1964 Summer Olympics held in Tokyo, Japan.
-His participation in the Olympic Games showcased Brazil's football talent during that era.
+Eliseu represented Brazil at the 1964 Summer Olympics held in Tokyo, Japan.